 Once admitted to this combined degree program, undergraduate students can take up to 12 graduate credits of coursework in history at the undergraduate tuition rate.
 Up to 6 of these credits can fulfill requirements for their history major, while the remaining 6 credits can fulfill undergraduate degree requirements.
 These 12 credits can fulfill requirements for their master of arts in history once they matriculate into that program.

-Students may take no more than two gradaute courses per semester while completing their undergraduate studies.
+Students may take no more than two graduate courses per semester while completing their undergraduate studies.
 Students must take at least two 500-level courses before they can be considered for entry into 600- level courses, and these courses will be at the discretion of the graduate director.

-When combined degree students have fulfilled all requirements for their undergraduate major and their undergraduate degree, they may no longer take graduate courses at undergraduate tuition rate.
+When combined degree students have fulfilled all requirements for their undergraduate major and their undergraduate degree, they may no longer take graduate courses at the undergraduate tuition rate.
 Furthermore, no more than 12 graduate credits taken as undergraduates at Brockport can transfer into their graduate degree program and fulfill its course requirements.

 Combined degree students must maintain a minimum overall 3.0 GPA while enrolled in the combined degree program to remain in good academic standing in the program.